Helpful Voting Links — Indiana

 Early & Absentee Voting — IndianaRequest an Absentee Ballot

-Early Voting Dates: April 10th to May 7th at noon
+Early Voting Dates: September 29th to November 5th at noon.

 When voting by mail an excuse is required, however, photo ID is not required.
 Info here on what qualifies.